Above: Hurricane Irma spins across the Atlantic. Image from here.

 "Listen to my prayer, O God!
 Do not hide from my request."

 Such is the timeless plea of the hurting.
 In the darkness we fear is that God is not listening, that He is not around, or He has better things to do.
 Such requests are born in our humanity.
 Everyone we know lapses into inattention.
 Everyone we know runs off at the wrong time.
 Everyone we know goes back on their promises.
 Because we have no models for absolute faithfulness we are haunted by the possibility of dying--or, what's worse, even living--utterly alone and forgotten.
 Our fear that the God of the Universe will behave just like we do.
-And so the psalmist prays for Presence.
+So the psalmist prays for Presence.

-Then she describes how that fear feels.
+Then he describes how fear feels.

 "My heart thumps on the inside; Death-terror falls on me.